Jwink3101/rirb/readme.md

 Because it stores diffs and other state information, full point-in-time recovery is possible, though that is *not* the indended use and can break.
 See [Restore Proof of Concept](restore_proof_of_concept/readme.md).

+Backups with rclone and/or rirb are not the most efficient, advanced, fast, featurefull, complete, sexy, or sophisticated.
+However, they are **simple, easy to use, easy to understand, easy to verify, easy to restore, and robust**.
+For backups, that is a great tradeoff.

 ## Overall philosophy:

 The end result should be *very* similar to